 While adaptations are easily identifiable and fairly limited, allusions are more complex.
 Explicit or implicit, verbal or visual, cursory or pregnant with meaning, allusion has a protean nature, and referencing is a fathomless task.
 Besides a long exploratory work, it requires the forging of critical tools adapted to the establishment of a typology of intertextual allusions.

-Approximately 200 film references have been exhumed so far.
-These provide detailed film data, circumstantial descriptions and extensive analyses, focusing on a single work, explored from one or more angles, or inviting the reader to peregrinate across several films by a given author.
+The website provides detailed film data, circumstantial descriptions and extensive analyses, focusing on a single work, explored from one or more angles, or inviting the reader to peregrinate across several films by a given author.

 This project led by the Institute for Research on the Renaissance, the Neo-classical Age and the Enlightenment (IRCL) is funded by the French National Centre for Scientific Research (CNRS) and University Montpellier 3.